 A peripheral concern which Flutter resolves is a stretch goal for our project – to develop a desktop application to aggregate data from multiple instances of our mobile application.
 Flutter is now equiped to compile to desktop applications for both Windows and macOS.
 While it would not be a great choice if this was the main focus of a project, being able to reuse our code-base with minor tweaks to create a new desktop application brings this stretch goal closer to realization.

-Flutter will be the framework we implement to develop our mobile application for both iOS and Android.
-We will use a basic flutter project as our starting point for development by running flutter create.
+Flutter will be the framework we implement to develop our mobile application for both iOS and

-We will leverage many of the open source packages available for Flutter and it's underlying language Dart by using the pub command.
+We will leverage many of the open source packages available for Flutter and it's underlying language

 Finally, when it comes time to test or publish our application we will compile it for iOS and Android using flutter.